 |

-1932, making it New Hampshire's oldest station.
-It has always had
+it New Hampshire's oldest station.
+It has always had the same call

-state's largest city, Manchester, the transmitter plant has always
+largest city, Manchester, the transmitter plant has always been

-studios were located in the Carpenter Hotel in downtown Manchester.
+were located in the Carpenter Hotel in downtown Manchester.
+The

 by Henry Pritchard Rines, owner of Congress Square Hotel in Portland,